Originally published at businessnewsdaily.com

 How do payday apps work?

-With apps like Earnin, FlexWage, DailyPay, Instant Financial, PayActiv and others, employees can avoid the clutches of price-gauging storefront lenders charging loan shark interest rates and fees, or paying endless overdraft charges.
-That alone is good reason for companies to facilitate loosening the purse strings before weekly, bi-monthly or monthly payday rolls around.
+With apps like Earnin, FlexWage, DailyPay, Instant Financial, PayActiv, and others, employees can avoid the clutches of price-gauging storefront lenders charging loan shark interest rates and fees or paying endless overdraft charges.
+That alone is a good reason for companies to facilitate loosening the purse strings before weekly, bi-monthly, or monthly payday rolls around.

 How can payday apps help small businesses?